Oasis Of The Seas Review and Specifications

 - Carousel (with 20 handcrafted wooden figures)

-- Candy Beach (sweets shop); Pets at Sea (toys shop)
+- Sugar Beach (sweets shop), Beach Shop (pool wear), Pets at Sea (toys shop)

 - Cafe Promenade (58-seat, 24-hour; serves snacks and drinks, as well as Starbucks specialty coffee)

-- Royal Promenade Boutiques (perfumes, jewellry, duty free alcohol, general store, logo/souvenirs)
+- Royal Promenade Boutiques (perfumes, jewelry, duty-free alcohol, general store, logo/souvenirs)

 - Vitality at Sea Spa and Fitness Center